-The State has created separate and unique payment methodologies that recognize different PAS options.
+The State has created separate and unique payment methodologies that recognize different provider access system (PAS) options.
 These PAS distributions will be used to contribute primarily toward health care services provided to the uninsured and underinsured, although the distributions alone will not totally fund such services.
 Providers will be asked to report the number of services made available through programs receiving LIP funding, and no LIP funding will exceed the cost of such services.